mountains-high/Farmer_Spikes/README.md

 We provide a Jupyter notebook [here](https://github.com/mountains-high/AgTech_Project_H/blob/main/AgTech_97_project_tutorial.ipynb), which includes documentation and information about our developed scripts and methodologies.
 This can be run in a Google Collaboratory environment with prerequisites [here](https://github.com/mountains-high/AgTech_Project_H/blob/main/requirements.txt).

+# Code Execution of Standalone Scripts

+we provide executable code in the form of Python scripts.
+Simulations can be run by configuring and executing run.py in each respective approach.

 # Acknowledgement

 Special thanks to [jLab](https://github.com/jlab-sensing) for providing the dataset, existing code, and assistance with dataset processing